 Use the slow cooker to make this Filipino favorite soup - Sinigang na Corned Beef (Corned Beef in Sour Soup).
 The meat comes out so tender and tasty with that unmistakable tangy and zesty flavor!
 Serve with rice!

-- 3 Green Peppers, mild variety (like Banana Pepper)
+- 3 green chilis, mild variety (like Banana Pepper)

 - Fish Sauce or Salt for seasoning, if needed

-If using regular corned beef, make sure to rinse the meat thoroughly (a few times even) under cool water to remove any excess salt.
-This is important so you don't end up with a very salty corned beef!
+If using regular corned beef, make sure to rinse the meat thoroughly under cool water to remove any excess salt.
+This is highly recommended so you don't end up with a very salty corned beef!

 Place the beef in the slow cooker.
-Add the tamarind paste or lime juice, if using this instead.
-Pour water all over.
+Pour water and lime juice all over.
+You may add the pickling spice that goes with the corned beef.
 Cook on low for 8 hours or until beef is tender.

-When the beef is already fork tender, add the radish, okra, tomatoes and mild peppers and cook just until the vegetables are done but not mushy about 30 minutes to 1 hour.
-Taste and adjust the seasoning if needed and use salt or fish sauce to add flavor.
+When the beef is already fork-tender, add the radish and okra (if using), tomatoes and mild green chili and continue cooking just until the vegetables are done but not mushy about 30 minutes to 1 hour.
+Taste and adjust the seasoning with salt or fish sauce, if needed.
 Add the spinach leaves just before serving.
 Ladle into bowls and enjoy with rice!

 Adjust the level of sourness to your taste preference.
-I love it really sour so I use citrus juices from 2 limes or lemons but that's me.
-Begin with one at the beginning and if it needs some lift, add the extra juice later.
+I love it really sour so I use more than one lime or lemon but that's a personal preference.
+Begin with one lime or lemon at the beginning and if it needs some lift, add the extra juice later at the end.
 The same if using tamarind, begin with 1 tablespoon tamarind paste and adjust later if needed.
 You can also add extra water if it's too tangy to your taste.

 The use of the spice packet is optional.
 For a more authentic Asian taste, leave it out.
 Make sure to rinse the meat several times (thoroughly) to remove any excess salt.
 It should still be tasty but not salty.